Perfect Italian Domination Number of Graphs: Abstract

 \section{Abstract}

-\ni\line(1,0){360}\\ A perfect Italian dominating function (PID-function) of a graph G is a function $ f: V(G) \rightarrow \{0,1,2\} $ satisfying the condition that for every $ v\in V $ with $ f(v) = 0, \sum_{ u\in N(v)} f(u) = 2. $ The perfect Italian domination number of G denoted $ \gamma^{p}_{I}(G), $ is the minimum weight of a PID-function of G. In this paper we have obtained the exact value of this parameter for paths, cycles, complete r-partite graphs and cartesian product of some special graphs.
-An upper bound for perfect Italian domination number of cartesian product of G and H is also obtained.
-We have also proved that for any two positive integers a, b there exists a graph G and induced subgraph H of G such that $ \gamma^{p}_{I}(G) = a $ and $ \gamma^{p}_{I}(H) = b $.
-A relation between Roman domination number and perfect Italian domination number of a graph G is obtained and the corresponding realization problem is also solved. \\ \ni\line(1,0){360}\\ \ni {\bf Keywords:} PID-function, Perfect Italian Domination number. \\
+\ni\line(1,0){360}\\ In this paper, an upper bound for the perfect Italian domination number of the cartesian product of any two graphs is obtained and the exact value of this parameter for cartesian product of some special graphs are obtained.
+We have also proved that for any two positive integers $a$, $b$ there exists a graph $G$ and an induced subgraph $H$ of $G$ such that $ \gamma^{p}_{I}(G) = a $ and $ \gamma^{p}_{I}(H) = b $.
+Relationship of the perfect Italian domination number with the Roman domination number and the perfect domination number of a graph $G$ are obtained and the corresponding realization problems are also solved.
+We have also obtained the perfect Italian domination number of the Mycielskian of a graph in terms of the perfect domination number of the graph.
+Some open problems related to this parameters are also included.\\ \ni\line(1,0){360}\\ \ni {\bf Keywords:} Roman domination number, Perfect domination number, Perfect Italian domination number, Cartesian product, Mycielskian of a graph. \\